 - Gemological Lab Technician.

-The best part is, professionally-trained and certified gemologists administer the courses.
-Apart from these two learning models, GIA also provides corporate training programs.
-You can follow this link to apply.
+The best part is that professionally trained and certified gemologists administer the courses.
+Apart from these two learning models, the GIA also provides corporate training programs.
+Follow this link to apply.

 3. Manufacture of Gemological Instruments

-GIA designs and manufactures diamond grading instruments.
-Any diamond merchant can use these apparatus to determine both the physical as well as the optical characteristics of diamonds.
+The GIA designs and manufactures diamond grading instruments that can be used by any diamond merchant to determine both the physical and optical characteristics of diamonds.

-To maintain the industry standards, GIA is selective regarding whom it sells the appliances.
-You must be a reputable diamond dealer to order these tools.
-Examples of these instruments include a 10x eye loupe, gem clothes, and tweezers.
-You can also get other sophisticated equipment such as spectroscopes and microscopes.
+To maintain the industry standards, the association is selective regarding whom it sells the appliances.
+A diamond dealer must be reputable enough to order these tools, examples of which include a 10x eye loupe, gem clothes, and tweezers.
+Besides, a dealer can also grab hold of sophisticated equipment such as spectroscopes and microscopes.
 Visit the GIA store to sample some of these high-end gemological apparatuses.

 4. Laboratory Services

-Laboratory facilities are also some of GIA’s flagship services.
-The organization offers professionally-prepared diamond grading reports.
-The reports typically analyze the four parameters used to determine the quality of diamonds – cut, carat weight, color, and clarity.
-Usually, there are two types of reports.
-The Diamond Dossier is a less-thorough, less expensive version of the detailed report.
-The comprehensive report is known as the Diamond Grading Report.
+Laboratory facilities are also some of the GIA’s flagship services.
+The organization offers professionally prepared diamond grading reports that typically analyze the four parameters—cut, carat weight, color, and clarity—used to determine the quality of diamonds.
+Usually, there are two types of reports: (1) the Diamond Dossier report that is a less-thorough, less expensive version of the detailed report and (2) the comprehensive report known as the Diamond Grading Report.

-If you can, always go for the detailed report.
-It analyses the various elements of the diamond in detail.
-The Diamond Grading Report will highlight the specific carat weights in the stone.
-It also specifies the color, country of origin, and cut of the diamond.
+If possible, always go for the detailed report because it analyses the various elements of the diamond in detail.
+The Diamond Grading Report will highlight the specific carat weights in the stone and specifies its color, country of origin, and cut.
 Above all, the report will state if the stone has any inclusions.
-Remember, a diamond may look all eye-clean to you.
-But there could be way too many inclusions that ultimately affect its clarity score.
+Remember, a diamond may look all eye-clean but there could be way too many inclusions that ultimately affect its clarity score.
 A GIA report seeks to highlight the details that would otherwise escape the attention of the undiscerning buyer.

-In most jurisdictions, a seller must issue their buyers with a Diamond Grading Report for sales of 0.5 carats or over.
-Generally, insist on getting the report even if your purchases are lower than that.
+In most jurisdictions, a seller must issue their buyers a Diamond Grading Report for any sale of 0.5 carats or over; a buyer ought to insist on getting the report even if a purchase is lower.
 A merchant that issues a GIA Grading Report is likely to be reputable.

 Why GIA Certificate?

-GIA is a non-profit organization.
-It also works independently.
-That means there’s no interference from the government, other gemological agencies, or diamond merchants.
-When seeking professional opinion on diamonds or gems in general, you’d prefer a company that works independently.
-That way, you’re assured there will be no conflicts of interest.
-And since GIA is not a profit-seeking organization either, its services are primarily geared towards helping diamond traders.
+The GIA is a non-profit organization and works independently.
+This means that there is no interference from the government, other gemological agencies, or diamond merchants.
+When seeking expert opinion on diamonds or gems in general, prefer a company that works independently, which will guarantee that there is no conflict of interest.
+Since, as mentioned before, the GIA is not a profit-seeking organization, the services that it offers are primarily geared towards helping diamond traders.

 The company has set and maintained high standards in the industry, mainly due to these two factors.
-It doesn’t matter whether you’re a diamond dealer seeking to have your diamonds certified.
-Or a diamond buyer who’s looking for appraisal services.
-Your best bet is to consult GIA.
+It does not matter whether one is a diamond dealer seeking to have their diamonds certified or a diamond buyer looking for appraisal services, their best bet is to consult the GIA.

-Besides being independent and a not-for-profit agency, another thing that makes GIA stand out from most gemological institutes is its massive resource of information.
-The company seeks to educate members of the general public on all matters diamonds.
-To that end, GIA runs rigorous outreach programs through periodical publications.
-One such publication is Gems & Gemology.
+Besides being an independent and a not-for-profit agency, another factor that makes the GIA stand out from most gemological institutes is the massive resource of information.
+The company seeks to educate members of the public on all matters that pertain to diamonds.
+To that end, the GIA runs rigorous outreach programs through periodical publications, one example of which is Gems & Gemology.

-Additionally, the organization runs an online Gems Encyclopedia.
-The encyclopedia contains many of the terms commonly used in the world of gemology.
-Whether you’re considering taking up a course in gemology or trying to start up a diamond store, you can invest in the Gems Encyclopedia to learn about some basic terms and jargon used in the industry.
+Additionally, the organization runs an online Gems Encyclopedia that contains many of the terms commonly used in the world of gemology.
+Whether considering taking up a course in gemology or trying to start up a diamond store, one can invest in the Gems Encyclopedia to learn about some basic terms and jargon used in the industry.
 Some of the terms the encyclopedia tries to explain include the different diamond cuts.

-If you’re based in Carlsbad, The Richard T. Liddicoat Gemological Library & Information Center might be your go-to resource center.
-The Richard T. Liddicoat center is still the world’s largest and most diverse gemological library.
-It houses over 38,000 books, 700 international magazines, 80,000 digital images, 1,000 videos/DVDs, and 300 maps.
+If based in Carlsbad, the Richard T. Liddicoat Gemological Library & Information Center might be a go-to resource center.
+The center is still the world’s largest and most diverse gemological library and houses over 38,000 books, 700 international magazines, 80,000 digital images, 1,000 videos/DVDs, and 300 maps.
 Besides, the library features over 6,000 original jewelry-design renderings.
 Most of these works are older than the library itself.
-What’s more - the center has reference staffs who are always happy to answer all your diamond-related questions.
+What is more, the center has reference staff who are always happy to answer every diamond-related question.

-Indeed, GIA is a trailblazer in initiating and fostering the best practices in the diamond industry.
-You can visit this link to check whether they’re present in your location.
-You can also click here to contact them for any queries and clarifications on diamonds and gems in general.
+Indeed, the GIA is a trailblazer in initiating and fostering the best practices in the diamond industry.
+Visit this link to check if they have a location nearby.
+Click here to contact them for any queries and clarifications on diamonds and gems in general.